bjlkeng/bjlkeng.github.io/source/posts/building-a-qa-bot-of-me-with-openai-and-cloudflare.rst

 1. Load the vector store (if needed)
 2. Embed input question using LLM and search for relevant docs in vector store
-3. Create prompt using input question and retrieved docs
+3. Create a prompt using the input question and retrieved docs
 4. Ask LLM the prompt and return response

 Since I wanted to deploy the model inference to Cloudflare, I had to use